 But Joschke is also at pains to point out the critical role of site and farming.
 “We as producers are only as good as the sites.
 Site selection is key – suitable variety to region and climate, along with sustainable vineyard management.
 I continue to search for sites where the grower and I share the same pursuit – a sustainable and ethical collective of growers and producers.
 We’re all in this together and when sustainability and overall quality continues to rise, everybody wins.”

 Joschke notes that as a general production philosophy, his wines are produced using minimal sulphur additions, with less than 20 ppm added at bottling only.
 “I have an emphasis on lees work, even with reds, with no additions… unless in case of an emergency.
 Lees brings with it the added benefit of protecting wines over a long period of time, allowing the use of minimal sulphur.
-I’m in love with barrel fermentation and what this technique brings to each wine.
-All wines are un-fined and unfiltered and are single vineyard releases, apart from the 2020 rosé.”
+I’m in love with barrel fermentation and what this technique brings to each wine.”